MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-landing-zone.md

 ## Data Landing Zone

-A Data Landing Zone is a unit of scale of the Enterprise-Scale Analytics architecture pattern and it enables regional deployments, clear separation of ownership, chargeback of cost, in-place data sharing within and across Data Landing Zones and many other much asked benefits.
+A Data Landing Zone is a unit of scale of the Enterprise-Scale Analytics architecture pattern.
+Data Landing Zones enable regional deployments, clear separation of ownership, chargeback of cost, in-place data sharing within and across Data Landing Zones and many other benefits.
 In addition, it is possible to scale within Data Landing Zones with cross-functional Data Integration and Data Product teams.
 The reference design targets a self-service approach for these teams to overcome bottlenecks and the need for a central team for cloud service deployments.
 The Data Landing Zone reference implementation will create a consistent setup inside a subscription and will deploy storage accounts as well as data processing services like Azure Synapse, Azure Data Factory as well as Azure Databricks.

 ## What will be deployed?